nfelnlp/nfelnlp.github.io/index.md

 Welcome to my homepage!
 I am Nils Feldhus and am currently working on my PhD thesis in explainable natural language processing at the [German Research Center for Artificial Intelligence](https://www.dfki.de/en/web/research/research-departments/speech-and-language-technology) and the [Technische Universität Berlin](https://www.tu.berlin/en/) under the supervision of [Sebastian Möller](https://www.qu.tu-berlin.de/menue/team/professur/parameter/en/).

 # Research interests 👀
 My main research interest is making (neural) language models more interpretable by building applications that democratize access to explanations.
-Related topics and keywords are human-centric XAI, dataset analysis, information-seeking dialogue, rationale generation, and evaluation measures for generated text.
+Topics of interest are rationale generation, data-centric interpretability, information-seeking dialogue, and evaluation measures for generated text.

 # News 🤩
+2023-02-27 : Inseq pre-print published on arXiv.
 2022-12-26 : Three papers accepted to ESSV and HUCAPP.
 New interpretability library Inseq (project led by Gabriele Sarti) now available on GitHub.
 2022-11-21 : Journal paper about "Interactive Explainable AI" accepted to KI.
 2022-10-14 : First-author paper on "Saliency Map Verbalization" is now on [arXiv](https://arxiv.org/abs/2210.07222).